AFL Grand Final: Grand final parade

-In the city centre, a parade featuring two Victorian teams in fine weather would generally attract in excess of 100,000 fans; attendances would be lower in inclement weather or in the absence of Victorian clubs.
+In the city centre, a parade featuring two Victorian teams in fine weather would generally attract in excess of 100,000 fans; attendances are typically lower in inclement weather or in the absence of Victorian clubs.
 On the first public holiday parade in 2015, a record 150,000 spectators attended.

 Grand Final Breakfast

 The North Melbourne Grand Final Breakfast has been held annually since 1967 on the morning of the grand final.
 It is a corporate-style breakfast event, featuring keynote speakers and guests including prime ministers, state premiers and football celebrities.
-It is the most well-known corporate hospitality event associated with the grand final, and it rose to prominence in the 1970s when it was first televised across Victoria, and was endorsed by the VFL as the official pre-match function.
+It is the most well-known corporate hospitality event associated with the grand final, and it rose to prominence in the 1970s when it was first televised across Victoria; it was endorsed by the VFL as the official pre-match function.
 Since then, the event has grown into a significant money raiser for the North Melbourne Football Club.
 Today, the breakfast is broadcast live on Fox Footy.